Skip to content

 “Transparency done right will help you recruit top talent, retain exceptional employees, and foster innovation throughout your company, and every organization can benefit from that.” – Katie Burke, VP at Hubspot

 We started Bamboo Nine to show clients that an ethical agency can exist and survive in this competitive marketplace.
 We don’t create ‘stories’ to explain our actions and results.
 We believe in complete transparency.
 We have nothing to hide and we are keen to build trust with our employees and clients.
 You don’t buy a car, but are not allowed to see or own the keys, so why should our business be any different?
-By sticking to our own morals and business ethos, we are proud of where we are today and our position in the market place.
-We do things properly and take the long-term approach, which gains us respect and results.
+By sticking to our own morals and business ethos, we are proud of where we are today and our position in the marketplace.
+We do things properly and take a long-term approach, which gains us respect and results.

 As humans, we are naturally drawn to people who are transparent because transparency fosters trust.
 It is appealing in a raw, human sort of way.
 It is how we make friends.
 As you get to know someone, you develop an increasing transparency with them and this is how trust is built and maintained within a friendship.